 First, you’ll need to start by claiming your business.
 Once you’ve done that, make sure to fill out all of your information completely and accurately.
 This means not only double-checking that your name, address, and phone number are correct, but filling out all the other information, as well.

 Many business owners make the mistake of skipping over fields like operating hours and the accepted forms of payment, which help users decide whether to visit your location.

 In addition to your basic information, Google will also ask you to choose categories for your business.
 These categories should not only be accurate, but as specific as possible.
 For example, if you type restaurant, this is what shows up:

 Google clearly wants specificity in its results—these are only half of the “restaurant” categories that start with “A.” And keep in mind that even if you choose extremely specific categories, your business will still show up under broad searches.
 For example, if you chose the category, “wedding photographer,” you’d still be a result for users who just search, “photographer.”

 One advantage that Google Business Profile has over Google Places is that there is no character limit on your “Introduction,” which serves as the description on your page.
 While the old platform limited business owners to 200 characters, you can now write as much as you want.

 This means that you have the opportunity to write in-depth copy about your products and services, and you should certainly use that opportunity.
 And although you shouldn’t go overboard with keywords here, feel free to use one or two as long as they are truly relevant and make sense within your introduction.

 How WebFX can help

-Thankfully, Google My Business has removed some of the complication around its previous platforms.
+Thankfully, Google Business Profile has removed some complication around its previous platforms.
 That being said, it can still be a little confusing if you’re just starting out.

 If you’d like assistance with your page, or with any other aspect of your local SEO campaigns, feel free to contact us!
 Our dedicated team of Internet marketers knows exactly how to help you start growing your business online.